Ylianst/ESP-IQ2020/documentation/ace.md

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/09665e9a-f9d7-43c2-b364-45ced6b1492d)

-It's up to you to create your own Home Assistant automations to make this screen do anything you like.
+If you change values from Home Assistant, you will need to move out of the ACE screen and back to see the new values.
+Otherwise, it's up to you to create your own Home Assistant automations to make this screen do anything you like.